 While the original recipe from a scrap of paper says to use an 8 x 12 inch cake pan, I often just use 7 or 8 inch springform pans.
 With the 7 or even 6 inch pans, you will have enough batter to fill at least 4 large muffin wells.
 Or you could use an entire mini muffin tin.

 Every kitchen should have a go-to carrot cake recipe at hand.
 Perfect to entertain with, it can easily transform into breakfast!
 Why not use the same batter to make breakfast muffins?
 Sprinkle some of my homemade gluten-free Gingerbread Buckwheat Granola on top of each muffin before they enter the oven, and the perfect topping has been achieved.
 Then you can just grab one in the morning and head out the door.
 Or if the kids are having friends over, make cupcakes.
 Difference between muffins and cupcakes?
 The second ones are iced!!!
 Ice your cupcakes and sprinkle some toasted coconut over the icing and you are now the talk of the town.

-So, here is a recipe that is the jack of all trades.
+So, here is a Carrot Cake recipe that is the jack of all trades.
 Easy to whip together.
 In fact, make a couple of cake rounds and keep them in the freezer if you know that company is headed your way later in the week.
-Retro, classic, carrot cake.
+Retro, classic, Carrot Cake.